Moldova Holds Presidential Election, EU Membership Referendum

 Date

-(MENAFN- IANS) Bucharest, Oct 20 (IANS) Moldovan voters went to the polls Sunday for the country's presidential election and a referendum on joining the European Union (EU).
+BUCHAREST, Oct 21 (NNN-XINHUA) – Moldovan voters went to the polls yesterday, for the country's presidential election and a referendum on joining the European Union (EU).

-The polls will be monitored by 2,061 observers, including 1,277 national observers and 784 international observers, according to the CEC.
+The polls were monitored by 2,061 observers, including 1,277 national observers and 784 international observers, according to the CEC.

 Under the country's constitution, a candidate must win an absolute majority to be elected as president; otherwise, the two candidates with the most votes proceed to a runoff.